TRON-Bioinformatics/covigator/README.md

 * Starting of different workflows depending of input data type (e.g. RNA-Seq, Assembly)

 The system architecture has the following components:
+- **Database**: all other modules need access to the database
-- Accessor: queries external systems for new data and creates an entry in the local database with all necessary metadata
+- **Accessor**: queries external systems for new data and creates an entry in the local database with all necessary metadata
-- Processor: reads from the database samples to be processed and triggers a workflow with multiple steps
+- **Processor**: reads from the database samples to be processed and triggers a workflow with multiple steps
     - Download: downloads the necessary FASTQ files
     - Pipeline: triggers a variant calling pipeline which outputs VCF files
     - Delete: deletes the FASTQ files
     - Load: loads the variants from VCF files into the database
-- Application Programming Interface (API): entry point to fetch data from the database
+    - Cooccurrence matrix: once the variants from a sample have been loaded the cooccurrence matrix is updated
-- Front end: a web application reading data from the API and presenting the data through tables and visualizations
+- **Dashboard**: a web application reading data from the database and presenting through tables and visualizations

-While the accessor and the processor are backend processes that are intended to run asynchronously and periodically, the API and the front end are accessible by end users.
+While accessor and processor are backend processes that are intended to run asynchronously and periodically, the dashboard is accessible by end users.

 Although the initial use case for Covigator is SARS-CoV-2 data, it is intended to be usable with other infectious organisms.

 ![Covigator system design](docs/resources/system_design.png "Covigator system design")

+## Database configuration

+Required database is Postgres 13.

+All Covigator modules require access to the database.
+This is configured through environment variables.

+- `COVIGATOR_DB_HOST`: the host of the database (default value 0.0.0.0)
+- `COVIGATOR_DB_NAME`: the database name inside Postgres (default value: covigator)
+- `COVIGATOR_DB_USER`: the database user (default value: covigator)
+- `COVIGATOR_DB_PASSWORD`: the database password (default value: covigator)
+- `COVIGATOR_DB_PORT`: the database port (default value: 5432)
+- `COVIGATOR_DB_POOL_SIZE`: the database pool size (default value: 5)
+- `COVIGATOR_DB_MAX_OVERFLOW`: the database max overflow (default value: 10)
+- `COVIGATOR_TABLE_VERSION`: this suffix is appended to all table names when provided

 ## Accessor